farahcarrasco/UFBI2018.github.io/SpoelhofJ.md

 This method of spatial filtering is incredibly useful.
 In addition to checking points against maps of land, you can check points against maps of specific countries or municipal boundaries, soil maps, maps of research plots, maps of previously glaciated areas, etc.

 We've done just about everything we can without looking at the points visually to identify obvious outliers.
-Hopefully, there aren't any, but lets plot our points on the map to make sure.
+Lets plot our points on a map to check.

 ```{r}
 par(mar = c(0,0,0,0))